jim-g-n/OpenEA/README.md

 # OpenEA Noisy Implementation

-This is an extended version of the OpenEA library that allows for additional filename extension arguments in loading the KGs and seed alignments.
+This is an extended version of the OpenEA library that requires additional filename extension arguments in loading the KGs and seed alignments.
 This is used to allow for noise in the data.

 ## Overview